-Jamui: Eight bridge construction workers, kidnapped by armed Naxalites in Bihar's Jamui district late Saturday night, remained untraced despite rescue operations by security forces, police said Sunday.
+Jamui: Eight bridge construction workers, kidnapped by armed Naxalites in Bihar's Jamui district, remained untraced.

-The armed personnel of CRPF, STF, SAP (Special Auxiliary Police) and district police continued hunt for the kidnapped, Deputy Superintendent of Police D K Sahu said.
+Armed personnel of the CRPF, STF, SAP (Special Auxiliary Police) and district police have launched a major hunt in the jungles surrounding the district for the kidnapped, Superintendent of Police Upendra Sharma said.

-In a late night attack, armed activists of the banned Naxal outfit abducted eight persons engaged in road bridge construction work at Badaldiah under Khaira police station.
+Armed activists of the banned Naxal outfit on Saturday night abducted the eight persons, engaged in road bridge construction work at Badaldiah under Khaira police station, reportedly for levy.

 Jamui district, bordering Giridih in Jharkhand, has been witnessing Naxal activities for a long time.